numba/numba/docs/source/CUDAintro.rst

 Numba now contains preliminary support for CUDA programming.
 Numba will eventually provide multiple entry points for programmers of different levels of expertise on CUDA.
-For now, NumbaPro provides a Python dialect for low-level programming on the CUDA hardware.
+For now, Numba provides a Python dialect for low-level programming on the CUDA hardware.
 It provides full control over the hardware for fine tunning the performance of CUDA kernels.